hypothesis/h/docs/developing/install.rst

 Follow either the
-`Installing the system dependencies on Ubuntu 14.04`_ or the `Installing the system dependencies on OS X`_ section below, depending on which operating system you're using, then move on to `Getting the h source code from GitHub`_ and the sections that follow it.
+`Installing the system dependencies on Ubuntu 14.04`_ or the `Installing the system dependencies on macOS`_ section below, depending on which operating system you're using, then move on to `Getting the h source code from GitHub`_ and the sections that follow it.